Nioux/AideDeJeu/Data/spells_vo.md

 [][SpellVO]

 # Create or Destroy Water
-- NameVO: [Création ou destruction d'eau]
+- AltName: [Création ou destruction d'eau]
 - CastingTime: 1 action
 - Components: V, S, M (a drop of water if creating water or a few grains of sand if destroying it)
 - Duration: Instantaneous